Cognigy/Documentation/docs/ai/escalate/handover-reference/genesys-cloud-open-messaging.md

 Genesys Inbound Flow is responsible for message configuration.
 For example, to allow users to see their queue position, you'd first need to configure a Queue Message Flow in Genesys.

-Cognigy is responsible for message roting logic.
+Cognigy.AI is responsible for message roting logic.
 Follow the instructions to configure this logic:

 1. In your chosen Handover Flow, set a **Lookup** Node below the **Handover to Agent** Node.
 Set **Lookup** Node as your Entrypoint.
 2. For the **Type** field within the **Lookup** Node, select **Handover Status**.